 - Equity: Perceptions of justice, fairness, and consistency.
 Questions addressing the participants’ perceptions of how well the company treats all of its stakeholders, both internal and external.
 Every day your employees form impressions about how fairly they are treated.
 Was the process used to evaluate my performance just?
 Does Jenna have the same opportunities as John?
 Are there one set of rules for the executives, and another for the rank-and-file?
 Beyond the importance of addressing the basic standards of fair-play, these issues are important to the bottom-line of your business.

 - Awareness: Education that goes beyond merely informing people of the rules.
 Questions address employees’ perception of how well employees understand what is expected of them and how ethical behavior relates to their job and the company’s business goals.
 In years past, simply recording employee attendance at mandatory ethics training could provide employers with an affirmative defense.
 Based on recent proclamations by the Security Exchange Commission, U.S. Sentencing Commission, and the Department of Justice.
-However, training has become a necessary but insufficient aspect of your ethics and integrity strategy.
-The new standard has become a true inculcation of the rules and regulations into the core of …
+However, training has become a necessary but insufficient aspect of …